-Part of me wanted to object with that, but I couldn’t think of a better plan.
+Part of me wanted to object to that, but I couldn’t think of a better plan.
 Instead, I nodded.
 “Right.”
 Glancing to Sands, I gestured across the empty space between the two sets of stairs.
 “Do you mind?”

 With a quick smile, the other girl made a swinging motion outward with her mace.
 As she did so, a narrow metal bridge appeared, connecting our set of stairs to the one that Scout and Columbus were on.

 Columbus came over first, jogging across the bridge while the rest of us kept a sharp eye out for any interruptions from our skele-goblin ‘friends.’
 Scout had her rifle out and was scanning everywhere until the boy stepped down onto our set of stairs.
 “Whew, I know the whole ‘no plan survives first contact with the enemy’ thing, but I expected to at least make it up to the bridge before everything changed.”

 Clapping him on the shoulder, I managed a slight chuckle.
 “Don’t worry.
 Given the way things are going, I’m sure things’ll change again before it’s over.
 Maybe you’ll make it up to the bridge after all.”